-To get started with biofeedback services, your first visit will be a walk-in visit to receive an initial assessment from a mental health counselor.
+To get started with biofeedback services, your first visit will be an initial consultation to receive an assessment from a mental health counselor.

 Biofeedback is a technique that can help you improve how your mind and body respond to stress or anxiety.
 With biofeedback, you are connected to electrical sensors that measure various bodily processes such as heart rate, skin temperature, or muscle tension.
 The information from the sensors is displayed on a computer screen giving you information (feedback) about your body (bio).